Tehmo3/Not-A-Robot/README.md

 2. Create a bot user by pressing 'Create a bot user', make sure to copy your client ID.
 3. Go to https://discordapp.com/oauth2/authorize?client_id=CLIENT_ID_GOES_HERE&scope=bot&permissions=0 and insert your client ID into the url.
 4. Select your server and press authorize.
 5. Edit the config.js file to set the bot up according to your settings, make sure you include your app bot user token or the bot wont work at all.
+Make sure to keep the syntax the same!
-6. Run the command `npm bot.js` and that's it!
-The bot should now work in your server!
+6. Run the command `node bot.js` and that's it! (note: you must have [node](https://nodejs.org/en/) installed) The bot should now work in your server!

 note: I chose to include node_modules due to a small change I made in the `markov-chains-text` npm package, therefore, running `npm install` will break the bot.